alexandreborges/malwoverview/README.md

       This version:

-            * A small fix related to -g option was included.
+            * A small fix related to -g option has been included.

 Version 1.7.1: